ashwin232003/TNSDC-Generative-AI-Project-au211521104015/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running `pip install -r requirements.txt`.
-3. Download the Fashion MINIST dataset and place it in the `data/` directory.

 ## Usage